ehovers10/dci/_chapters/discourse-as-collaborative-inquiry.md

 In contrast, C.S.
 Peirce and others following in his wake {% cite levi1980 %}, have suggested that truth is too lofty a goal; that the most we can genuinely hope for at the end of inquiry is the *settlement of opinion*, for:

 > "it is clear that nothing out of the sphere of our knowlege can be our object, for nothing which does not affect the mind can be the motive for mental effort.
 The most that can be maintained is, that we seek for a belief that we shall *think* to be true.
-But we think each one of our beliefs to be true, and indeed, it is mere tautology to say so." {% cite peirce1877 | pages: 11 %}
+But we think each one of our beliefs to be true, and indeed, it is mere tautology to say so." {% cite peirce1877 | pages: p.
+11 %}

 In response, we could take the pragmatist bait and insist that truth is the end of inquiry simply because whatever is output from the process of inquiry *just is* truth.
 But we needn't take this line.
 We can cleave to a correspondence account of truth while maintaining that final aim of inquiry involves {% gloss wide content %} by delimiting a natural, restricted category of *proper* inquiry that can be reliably expected to produce true propositions.